hyperledger/web3j-openapi-gradle-plugin/README.md

 Other parameters can also be specified.
 Check them in, [here](https://github.com/int128/gradle-swagger-generator-plugin#task-type-generateswaggercode)

-After refreshing the project, you should see a `completeSwaggerUiGeneration` task in the `web3j` group.
+After refreshing the project, you should see a `complete<SourceSetName>SwaggerUiGeneration` task in the `web3j` group for every `sourceSet` defined.

 **This task is not part of the build process !
 Make sure to execute this task everytime you make changes and interested in seeing them**